prwsphng/pythonpyjai/README.md

 # pythonpyjai
-for collecting some codes that I code! hope I can continue to code🥲
+for collecting some codes that I code! (from 100 days of code challenge)